jdellostritto/springboot-kafka-hibernate/README.md

 # springboot-kafka-hibernate

 ## Description

-THis project contains 3 services.
+This project contains 3 services.
 A simple user service (simple-service-user) containing two tables: a user table and an address table.
 The User to Address table is a `ManyToOne`.
 Many addresses to a single user.
 The following is currently supported on the user service:

 * CreateUser
 * CreateAddress